Supplements and the elderly — what helps, what's harmless, what's dangerous

 Building a Supplement Plan With the Doctor

-The best approach is developing a supplement plan together with your parent's doctor.
+Your parent's doctor should review every supplement at least once a year, and that review works best when you bring the actual bottles to the appointment.
 Have your parent bring all supplements to an appointment.
 Ask the doctor which supplements are worth keeping, which should be stopped, and whether any additional supplementation makes sense based on your parent's specific health status and nutrient levels.

 Some doctors are more receptive to supplements than others.
 A doctor who practices integrative medicine might have more detailed knowledge about supplements.
 If your parent's primary care doctor isn't interested in discussing supplements, a referral to someone more knowledgeable might be worthwhile.